Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Examples of manifolds and bundles

-In the appendix, we give some examples related with our (uniform) assumptions about manifolds and bundles, i.e. the immersed manifolds in Banach spaces studied in \cite{BLZ99, BLZ08} and the bounded geometry of Riemannian manifolds introduced in e.g. \cite{Ama15, Eic91}.
+In this appendix, we give some examples of manifolds and bundles satisfying our (uniformity) hypotheses: immersed manifolds in Banach spaces studied in \cite{BLZ99, BLZ08} and Riemannian manifolds having bounded geometry introduced in e.g. \cite{Ama15, Eic91}.